• Home

 The compensation plan budget of network marketing and party plan companies includes compensation upon personal sales volume and compensation upon the volume of others, but the compensation mix is different.

-For most party plan companies, approximately 60% of all compensation plan earnings is paid in the form of a personal sales commission.
+For most party plan companies, approximately 60% of all compensation plan earnings are paid in the form of a personal sales commission.
 That is because the retailing of products is the primary sales force behavior.
-Only 40% of total compensation plan earnings is paid to the upline.
+Only 40% of total compensation plan earnings are paid to the upline.

-Conversely, for network marketing companies, around 20% of all compensation plan earnings is paid upon the personal sales volume of its representatives.
+Conversely, for network marketing companies, around 20% of all compensation plan earnings are paid upon the personal sales volume of its representatives.
 That leaves 80% for compensation paid to the upline.

 This is reason #2 why there can be no purple.